Mingyang-Li/monorepo-template/packages/docker-mongodb/README.md

-# 🐘 Local Database - PostgreSQL
+# 🐘 Local Database - MongoDB

 ## ❓ What is this template?

-**Drag-n-drop type of tool** helping you creating a local PostgreSQL database using Docker
+**Drag-n-drop type of tool** helping you creating a local MongoDB database using Docker

 ## 🤔 When to use this template?

-1. You need to quickly spin up a postgres database for local development
+1. You need to quickly spin up a MongoDB database for local development
-2. The SRE/DevOps engineers at your workplace are too slow at provisioning, _OR_ are unable to provision you a cloud-based PostgreSQL instance (because of company policies or whatever other reason), but you need a one urgently for your current work
+2. The SRE/DevOps engineers at your workplace are too slow at provisioning, _OR_ are unable to provision you a cloud-based MongoDB instance (because of company policies or whatever other reason), but you need a one urgently for your current work

 ## ☝️ Prerequisites